RVirmoors/fred-arditti/README.md

 * signal routing

 All orange receivers get messages from Antescofo. [r source] gets the instrument to be followed at a certain point in the piece.

+## Output

+By default, the piece works over 8 speakers, arranged in a circle.
+To select or create alternate configurations:
+* enter the Inspector for the output bpatcher
+* choose a different output file.
+Options: output-8chan (default), output-stereo (screenshot above), output-7ch-cinetic (for 7-channel testing at CINETic lab)
+* if none of the above configurations apply, feel free to create your own by duplicating and editing one of the output .maxpats

+The output module is controlled via Ircam Spat.
+As with all routing, three (or more, if needed) signal lines can be dynamically assigned.
+Spat also handles (global) reverb and (per-source) EQ processing.

 ## Transform modules